timescale/docs/promscale/send-data/jaeger.md

 OpenTelemetry Collector converts the Jaeger traces to OpenTelemetry traces.

 # Send data using the OpenTelemetry Collector
-You can configure OpenTelemetry Collector to forward Jaeger traces to Promscale using [Jaeger receiver][jaeger-receiver] and OpenTelemetry exporter.
+You can configure the OpenTelemetry Collector to forward Jaeger traces to Promscale using [Jaeger receiver][jaeger-receiver] and OpenTelemetry exporter.

 Here's an example configuration file for OpenTelemetry Collector to forward